corda/corda-docs-portal/content/en/platform/corda/4.10/community/checkpoint-tooling.md

 {{< /warning >}}

-The agent can be customised with a number of optional parameters described below.
+The agent can be customized with a number of optional parameters described below.

 ### Configuration